QuantumUI-js/vue/README.md

 </template>

 <script lang="ts">
-import { Heading} from 'quantum-vue'; // Update the import path with the correct location and name of the component
+import { Heading} from '@quantumui/vue'; // Update the import path with the correct location and name of the component

 export default {
   components: {